syedadnanakhtar/inverseLearning-subOpt/README.md

     Note that the data must be in a row format, where each row corresponds to the data pointing to a single time instance.
 The dimensions of the state and action data can be conveniently checked by `d.nStates` and `d.nActions`.

 4. Define a feature list.
-For eg, if you want the features to be constructed as [x x-a], where `a` is some constant vector, then use the following command
+For eg, if you want the features to be constructed as [x, x-a], where `a` is some constant vector, then use the following command

    `d.featureList = {'obj.x' 'obj.x - a'};`